shoaibswe/git-commands/README.md

 # git-commands
+##For better understanding you can download the doc file from this repo

 Git Commands:

 git init Initialize a local Git repository
 git clone ssh://git@github.com/[username]/[repository-name].git	Create a local copy of a remote repository